-In summary, three items for the Nogoa-Mackenzie WSS were reviewed.
-On the basis of the consultants' reviews, the Authority considers that:
+In the Draft Report, three items for the Nogoa-Mackenzie WSS were reviewed.
+On the basis of the consultants' reviews, the Authority considered that:

-- (a) two items are prudent and efficient and have been retained as past expenditure; - (b) one item has been excluded, pending the resolution of legal action and insurance payouts.
+- (a) two items were prudent and efficient and have been retained as past expenditure; - (b) one item was excluded, pending the resolution of legal action and insurance payouts.

-Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.